 Employment contract basics in Nepal:

-- Contracts must be in Nepali
+- Contracts must be in Nepali with an English copy for foreign employees.

 - Should include termination clauses, notice period, and role specifics